njacob1001/golang-auth-api/README.md

 API for clients data management

-For *local development* create  a `.env.deleopment` file en then run:
+For *local development* create  a `.env.delopment` file en then run:

 ```shell
 make run